 A spa is one of the most luxurious spaces that a residence, yacht or hotel can have; going to the spa ought to transport the visitor far from their everyday life, to a place of tranquility and rejuvenation.
-Specially commissioned artworks for spas create an immersive aesthetic experience like no other.
+Specially commissioned art for spas create an immersive aesthetic experience like no other.
 Working with an art consultant results in a custom art collection that is not only integrated into the design, but uniquely adapted to the humid environment of the spa.

 Onboard Serenity: Art for Yacht Spas

-The current trend for onboard wellness features, such as spas and saunas, has encouraged yacht designers to seek ways to create a relaxing and opulent atmosphere, which feels distinct from the rest of the yacht.
-Custom art is an integral element of yacht spa design, as commissioning bespoke artworks allows them to be specially tailored to the technical requirements of the yacht, and to the heat and steam of the wellness features.
+The current trend for onboard wellness features, such as spas and saunas, has encouraged yacht interior designers to seek ways to create a relaxing and opulent atmosphere, which feels distinct from the rest of the yacht.
+Custom art for spas is an integral element of yacht spa design, as commissioning bespoke artworks allows them to be specially tailored to the technical requirements of the yacht, and to the heat and steam of the wellness features.

 Since the porcelain artwork would hang directly beside the jacuzzi, a humid-resistant coating was specially applied to the porcelain to ensure the artwork's longevity.
 In addition, the technique was adapted so that high-grade water resistant adhesive secured the porcelain flowers.

 The curved back wall of the yacht spa presented a particular challenge, as the base of the artwork needed to fit flush against the spa wall.
-Working with the yacht yard, Artelier reviewed the measurements of the wall and developed a custom board, which measured exactly to the wall's curvature.
+Working with the yacht yard, Artelier reviewed the measurements of the spa wall and developed a custom board, which measured exactly to the wall's curvature.
 In addition, the wider environment of the yacht spa needed consideration – the wall art not only had to withstand longterm exposure to humidity, but also the vibration of the yacht itself.
 Throughout the commissioning process, we worked closely with the artist to ensure the sculpture was technically suitable for enduring the vibration, adapting how the delicate porcelain was fixed to the board.

 As part of our art consultancy services, we review all potential locations for artworks onboard.
 We identified a key location for custom art in the yacht's sauna.